Monica-TPJH/Interactive_Experience_Assignment3/Audio_Game/README.md

 - PyAudio missing: install inside the project virtual env
 - Input device errors: ensure a microphone is available and not used by another app
 - Webcam errors: ensure permissions are granted; try the image fallback
+- Ctrl+C doesn’t restart: use in-window keys (R/Enter/Space) after you see the game-over overlay; make sure the window is focused
+- No movement from audio: raise your voice above the threshold; adjust `volume_threshold` or `max_volume` in the code if needed

 ## License